ai4castinghub/pho-hospitalization-forecast/README.md

 Participation and Questions
 If you have any questions regarding this challenge or the development of prediction targets, please contact Siddhesh S. Kadam at skadam@uoguelph.ca.

-Acknowledgments
+### Acknowledgments
-This repository adheres to the hubverse guidelines, using standardized data formats and open-source tools for modeling hubs.
+This repository follows the guidelines and standards outlined by the hubverse, which provides a set of data formats and open source tools for modeling hubs.